sberrevoets/scottberrevoets.com/content/2022-07-15-third-party-libraries-are-no-party-at-all.md

 to swap (or remove) underlying libraries in the future, again mitigating some risk associated with long-term development.

+!!! update "Update (February 2026)"

+    The industry has changed a ton over the years but this topic is still very much relevant.
+Many vendors have decided to write their own SDKs which are difficult to avoid, and I don't think writing an in-house SDK for a third-party vendor really caught on.
+The growth of Apple's platforms (hardware capabilities, OSes, Swift and Xcode versions, etc.) and associated complexity make some of these SDKs also inherently more complex and buggier.

+    Fortunately, LLMs have shifted the buy vs build decision more in the direction of build, and Apple's investment in modern/capable APIs and privacy manifests made it easier to opt for them than introducing another dependency.
+More tooling is available to monitor dependencies and keeping them up to date.

+    I don't think companies have become more thoughtful about the risks they take on with third-party dependencies, but platform, tooling, and workflow improvements at least make it a little bit easier to choose which vendor (be it first, second, or third-party) suits them best.

 [1]: https://www.theverge.com/2020/5/7/21250689/facebook-sdk-bug-ios-app-crash-apple-spotify-venmo-tiktok-tinder
 [2]: https://github.com/facebook/facebook-ios-sdk/issues/1427